valheimPlus/ValheimPlus/README.md

    * *Note: Items on ground will retain base game functionality which ensures that drops don't disappear if a player is nearby or there is a "player base" nearby*
 * Automatically sync V+ configuration of players joining a server to match the server's configuration.

-### Craft From Chests
-* Allow building using the content of nearby chests.
-* Allow crafting from stations using the content of nearby chests.
-* Allow putting meat on cooking stands using the content of nearby chests.

 # Installation Instructions